machingclee/machingclee.github.io/static/media/234-algolia-revisit.a0b9aa1f.md

 ```
 ##### Initialize Algolia DB for Searching, Define Search and Filter attribute.

-- Here we qurey our database by `kysely`, this part of code is project-dependnent
+- Here we qurey our database by `kysely`, this part of code is project-dependnent.

-- You should have your own logic to get target document to be searched.
+- You should have your own logic to get target documents to be searched.

 - The main point is to exceute `index.saveObject(record)` to save the search target with `objectID` being the search target id (used by algolia as an `id` attribute).